 This movie is rated PG-13.
 Visit this page for more information.

-These movies are being shown pursuant to a license generously purchased by the Friends of the New Brunswick Free Public Library for the library.
+These movies are being shown pursuant to a license generously purchased by the Friends of the New Brunswick Free Public Library.
 Check back for additional dates for the library's Monday Movie Nights!

 Do you like to knit and/or crochet?
 Or do you want to learn?
 Join the club!
 Everyone is welcome, from beginners to old pros.
 Just bring your current project, or if you're new to knitting/crocheting, a willingness to learn!
 Participants exchange knitting/crocheting ideas while enjoying pleasant conversation.
-(This is a self-run group, and not a strictly instructional class.)
+(This is an informal, self-run group and not a strictly instructional class.)

-The Knitting/Crocheting Club regularly meets on the 2nd and 4th Thursday of each month (with some exceptions): click here for a flier showing the dates for 2014!
+The Knitting/Crocheting Club regularly meets on the 2nd and 4th Thursday of each month (with some exceptions): click here for a flier listing the dates for 2015!
 Each meeting is from 7 to 8:30pm.

 For more information, please contact Librarian Joye Crowe-Logan at email@example.com or 732-745-5108 x20.

 Computer Skills Tutoring